Kenai Spur Highway

-Aerial view showing the Kenai Spur Highway winding through downtown Kenai.

 The Kenai Spur Highway is a 39 mi highway on the Kenai Peninsula in the U.S. state of Alaska.
 The road begins at a junction with the Sterling Highway in Soldotna and provides access to the towns of Kenai and Nikiski, dead-ending at the entrance to the Captain Cook State Recreation Area.
 Visitors traveling between the Homer area and these areas can bypass Soldotna and access the Spur Highway via Kalifornsky Beach Road.
 The highway is a four-lane undivided road inside of the cities of Soldotna and Kenai and a two-lane road elsewhere.
 The northern section of the road is also known as the North Kenai Road.
 In 2018, the Federal Highway Administration approved a plan to extend the road by eight miles to improve access to remote homes in the area.